 - Respond to incidents rapidly with built-in orchestration and automation of common tasks

 To learn more about our solution, ask questions, and share feedback, join our Microsoft Security, Compliance and Identity Community.

-Elastic Security is ranked 5th in Security Information and Event Management (SIEM) with 20 reviews while Microsoft Sentinel is ranked 3rd in Security Information and Event Management (SIEM) with 26 reviews.
-Elastic Security is rated 7.6, while Microsoft Sentinel is rated 8.0.
-The top reviewer of Elastic Security writes "It is quite comprehensive and you're able to do a lot of tasks".
-On the other hand, the top reviewer of Microsoft Sentinel writes "Easy to manage with good automation and machine learning capabilities ".
-Elastic Security is most compared with Splunk, Wazuh, Graylog, Datadog and syslog-ng, whereas Microsoft Sentinel is most compared with AWS Security Hub, Splunk, IBM QRadar, Rapid7 InsightIDR and AlienVault OSSIM.
+Elastic Security is ranked 5th in Security Information and Event Management (SIEM) with 29 reviews while Microsoft Sentinel is ranked 2nd in Security Information and Event Management (SIEM) with 62 reviews.
+Elastic Security is rated 7.6, while Microsoft Sentinel is rated 8.4.
+The top reviewer of Elastic Security writes "A highly flexible and customizable tool that needs to improve automation and integration".
+On the other hand, the top reviewer of Microsoft Sentinel writes "Gives a comprehensive and holistic view of the ecosystem and improves visibility and the ability to respond".
+Elastic Security is most compared with Wazuh, Splunk Enterprise Security, Microsoft Defender for Endpoint, IBM Security QRadar and AlienVault OSSIM, whereas Microsoft Sentinel is most compared with AWS Security Hub, IBM Security QRadar, Splunk Enterprise Security, Microsoft Defender for Cloud and Rapid7 InsightIDR.
 See our Elastic Security vs. Microsoft Sentinel report.